 Table 3 reports the results of panel regressions of the logarithm of TDC1 on the logarithm of simulated variance of pay using ordinary least squares.
 We present two main sets of regressions.
 Columns 1 through 3 report the results for the variance of total pay, without other controls (column 1), with only firm and year fixed effects (column 2), and with all controls including firm and year fixed effects (column 3).
-Inclusion of firm fixed effects allows us to speak to how within firm changes in variance of pay -caused by within firm changes in incentive compensation parameters- have on total pay.
+Inclusion of firm fixed effects allows us to examine how changes in the variance of pay within a firm, which are caused by changes in incentive compensation parameters, affect total pay.
 In columns 4 through 6, we replace the variance of total pay by its three components: the simulated variance of bonus grants, the simulated variance of equity grants, and the simulated variance of options grants.
 Because not all firms offer all three types of grants, the logarithm of (one plus the) the variance of, say, bonus is zero for firms that do not pay bonus.
-To account for the fact that the zeros are really missing observations (i.e., non-awarded contracts), we add to these regressions dummy variables linked to each of the three types of grants that equal one if the respective grant type is not offered by the firm.
+To account for the fact that some of these zeros represent missing observations (i.e., non-awarded contracts), we add to these regressions dummy variables associated with each of the three grant types to control for this fact.
+These dummy variables take a value of one when the respective grant type is not offered by the firm.
 In column 7, we show the results of a regression of TDC1 on the controls alone as a benchmark.
-Standard errors are clustered by firm and year (see Abadie et al. 2017).
+Standard errors are clustered by firm and year (see Abadie et al. 2023).